 Hello, everyone!
 My name is Zebulan.
-I also go by Zeb for short, and in the past I’ve used the following names:
+I sometimes go by Zeb for short, and in the past I’ve used the following names:

-- SuperGeniusBuilder (name used in the now-closed LEGO Minifigures Online)
+- SuperGeniusBuilder (name used in LEGO Minifigures Online)

-- Zooming HyperNova (name used in the now-closed LEGO Legends of Chima Online)
+- Zooming HyperNova (name used in LEGO Legends of Chima Online)

-I always try to make all my content kid-friendly, which means no swearing or inappropriate stuff.
 I believe that entertainment can be fun and enjoyable for everyone, without having to throw in swear words or inappropriate jokes.
-I enjoy building things, inventing stuff, and creating content, and I hope what I make will bring you enjoyment as well!
+I enjoy building things, inventing stuff, and creating content, and I hope I can bring you some enjoyment through those things as well!